Your Lungs & Respiratory System

 At the same time, you inhale air through your mouth and nose, and the air heads down your trachea, or windpipe.
 On the way down the windpipe, tiny hairs called cilia (say: SILL-ee-uh) move gently to keep mucus and dirt out of the lungs.
 The air then goes through the series of branches in your lungs, through the bronchi and the bronchioles.

 Thank You, Alveoli!

 The air finally ends up in the 600 million alveoli.
 As these millions of alveoli fill up with air, the lungs get bigger.
-Remember that experiment where you felt your lungs get larger?
-Well, you were really feeling the power of those awesome alveoli!

 It's the alveoli that allow oxygen from the air to pass into your blood.
 All the cells in the body need oxygen every minute of the day.
 Oxygen passes through the walls of each alveolus into the tiny capillaries that surround it.
 The oxygen enters the blood in the tiny capillaries, hitching a ride on red blood cells and traveling through layers of blood vessels to the heart.
 The heart then sends the oxygenated (filled with oxygen) blood out to all the cells in the body.

 When it's time to exhale (breathe out), everything happens in reverse: Now it's the diaphragm's turn to say, "Move it!"
 Your diaphragm relaxes and moves up, pushing air out of the lungs.
 Your rib muscles become relaxed, and your ribs move in again, creating a smaller space in your chest.